Best Hiking Watch For The Trail Less Traveled

 • Heart rate monitor

-Our overall top prize for the best non-GPS altimeter watch has to go to the Suunto Core.
-The Core’s altimeter is accurate up to 29,500ft and measures in 3ft increments (compared to 10-20ft for all other hiking watches we’ve tested).
-As you’d expect, the Core logs your altitude for up to 7 days meaning you can download and see all your stats once you’re off the trail (or ski slope).
+Our top prize for the best non-GPS altimeter watch has to be awarded to the Suunto Core.
+The Core’s altimeter is accurate up to 29,500ft and measures in 3ft increments (compared to 10-20ft for other hiking watches we tested).
+The Core also logs your altitude for up to 7 days, allowing you to download and review all your stats once you’re off the trail (or ski slope).

 A super cool feature is its ability to automatically switch between altimeter and barometer based on your movement – if you are ascending/descending it attributes barometric air pressure changes to this.
 If you are stationary, on the other hand, then it will associate barometric changes with weather fluctuations.